Documentation Index

 • Properly setting the ACG is required to protect the data of the application server.
 (Application server TCP Port 445 must be open.)

-1. Create application server
+1. Create an application server

-• Check VPC and subnet of the CDB-MSSQL
+• Check VPC and subnet of the CDB-MSSQL.

 clouddbformssql-start-vpc_backup

-• Check VPC and Subnet of the application server
+• Check VPC and Subnet of the application server.

 clouddbformssql-start-vpc_appserver

-• After creating the backup folder on the created application server, set sharing (Everyone, Read/Write)
+• After creating the backup folder on the created application server, set sharing (Everyone, Read/Write).

 clouddbformssql-start-vpc_backup-everyone

-• Turn off the password protected sharing
+• Turn off the password protected sharing.

 • Control Panel > Network and Internet > Network and Sharing Center > Advanced sharing settings

-• Password protected sharing option > Select Turn off password protected sharing > Apply
+• Password protected sharing option > Select Turn off password protected sharing > Apply.

 clouddbformssql-start-vpc_password-setting